-• Project Status: proposed for design in FY25
+• Project Status: proposed for design in FY30

 With the expansion of the college's campus and facilities demands, it is important to identify this building as a necessary capital project.
-As indicated in the facilities master plan, it was determined that the maintenance building would be associated with the new parking garage proposed on Lot A. Therefore, the college will plan this project accordingly and will determine its feasibility.
-Design funds are being requested in FY25.
+As indicated in the college's facilities master plan, it was determined that the maintenance building would be associated with the new parking garage proposed on Lot A. The college will plan this project accordingly and determine its feasibility.
+Design funds are being requested in FY27 consistent with the next garage.